goldenclone/nginx-sla/README.en.md

 ...
 ```

-* Here, the first value is a statistics pool’s name;
+* Here, the first value is a statistics pool's name;
-* The second value is an upstream’s name or `all` for all upstreams in the pool (including local statics);
+* The second value is an upstream's name or `all` for all upstreams in the pool (including local statics);
 * The third value - name of the statistics key:
   * `http` - number of processed answers with known HTTP statuses;
   * `http_200` - number of answers with HTTP-status 200 (may be `http_301`, `http_404`, `http_500` etc.);